 For me, ice cream is one of those things.

 As any aspiring health nut knows, it’s the combination of sugar and fat that leads to gaining fat (think donuts, pizza, nachos, and yes… store-bought ice cream).

 But there’s a loophole, you see.
 We found a way to make delicious, creamy ice cream that won’t torpedo your fat loss results.
 The trick is to make it yourself using real-food ingredients that are naturally low in sugar.

 Don’t worry, it’s easy.
 I promise.
-(Scroll to the bottom for the recipe, recently featured on ABC Television!)
+(Our ice cream recipe was even featured on ABC Television!)

 Most commercial ice cream is packed with unhealthy junk like added syrups, emulsifiers, gums, and chemical coloring and flavoring agents.
 It’s a far cry from the sweet cream our great-grandparents once churned by hand.

 For example, here are the ingredients for popular Edy’s Grand Mint Chip Ice Cream: